tony-darco/media_center/readme.md

 # Image Center

 ## About
-### Image Center is a personal project by Tony Darco to showcase his abilities with the following languages, frameworks, and technologies
+### Image Center is a Flask app that allows user to submit files and request specific services such as file format conversions, speech/text recognition and shake.
+Image Center is a personal project showcase abilities with the languages, frameworks, and technologies such as

 - Python
 - HTML/CSS/JS